-Should you sleep in a waist trainer? the short answer is yes as a core trainer can help facilitate the recovery of poor posture, acting as a posture correcting brace.
+Should you sleep in a waist trainer? the short answer is yes as a hourglass waist trainer can help facilitate the recovery of poor posture, acting as a posture correcting brace.
 It also helps in correcting breathing patterns while you sleep!
 If you do choose to wear your waist trainer while you sleep its important that you follow the criteria below.

 Must Fit Correctly

 It's super important that your waist trainer fits correctly!
 A lot of ladies out there think it's a good idea to go for a size smaller to help with the waist and tummy-slimming process.
 We here at Hourglass Waist strongly advise doing this as it can lead to damage to your inner ribs! always ensure you can comfortably breathe and have faith that the waist training process will take place over a period of 1 - 3 months.

 Waist trainers are designed to feel a little tight but you should always be able to comfortably breathe!
 Our waist trainers are designed to ensure you can breathe comfortably whenever and wherever you wear them.
 If you really do want to sleep in your waist trainer it's super important that you can breathe and are comfortable, if you don't listen to your body you can do damage to your ribs and lungs to always make sure you can breathe.

 So we all know that we need to break in a new pair of high heels, you wear them around the house so your feet get used to it before heading out to the bar.
 This concept also applies to waist trainers!
 Each girl has a unique body shape and type, so its important to break in your new waist trainer, this will give both your body and the waist trainer the opportunity to adapt ad get to know each other.
 We here at Hour Glass Waist recommend starting with 2 - 4 hours of wearing your waist trainer for the first week before sleeping in it.